jp7677/dxvk-nvapi/README.md

 # [DXVK-NVAPI](https://github.com/jp7677/dxvk-nvapi)

-## Experimental non-complete NVAPI implementation on top of [DXVK](https://github.com/doitsujin/dxvk)
+## Alternative NVAPI implementation on top of [DXVK](https://github.com/doitsujin/dxvk)

-This [repository](https://github.com/jp7677/dxvk-nvapi) provides a basic alternative implementation of the NVAPI extensions for DXVK.
-Its way of working is very similar to [DXVK-AGS](https://github.com/doitsujin/dxvk-ags), but adjusted for NVAPI.
+This [repository](https://github.com/jp7677/dxvk-nvapi) provides an alternative implementation of NVIDIA's NVAPI library for usage with DXVK and [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton).
+Its way of working is similar to [DXVK-AGS](https://github.com/doitsujin/dxvk-ags), but adjusted and enhanced for NVAPI.

-This implementation currently forwards the following NVAPI D3D11 features to DXVK:
+This implementation currently offers entry points for supporting the following features in applications:

-- `SetDepthBoundsTest`
-- `BeginUAVOverlap`/`EndUAVOverlap`
-- `MultiDrawInstancedIndirect`/`MultiDrawIndexedInstancedIndirect`

-It also implements several methods for adapter/display topology and system information.
-Some of those are a requirement for enabling other NVIDIA related technologies.

-This implementation has been mostly tested with Unreal Engine 4, with the game `Assetto Corsa Competizione` and several UE4 technology demos.
-Unreal Engine 4 utilizes `SetDepthBoundsTest`, newer engine versions also utilize `BeginUAVOverlap`/`EndUAVOverlap`.
-Forwarding those methods may yield up to 4% extra performance, although this heavily depends on setup and scenery.

-Basic topology and system information (vendor ID, driver version and others) has been mostly tested with `GPU Caps Viewer`.
-The game `Get Even`, which verifies the driver version during launch, starts fine with this implementation.
+- NVIDIA DLSS for Vulkan, by supporting the relevant adapter information by querying from [Vulkan](https://www.vulkan.org/).
+- NVIDIA DLSS for D3D11 and D3D12, by querying from Vulkan and forwarding the relevant calls into DXVK / VKD3D-Proton.
+- Several NVAPI D3D11 extensions, among others `SetDepthBoundsTest` and `UAVOverlap`, by forwarding the relevant calls into DXVK.
+- Several GPU topology related methods for adapter and display information, by querying from DXVK and Vulkan.

+While originally being developed for usage with Unreal Engine 4, most notably for `Assetto Corsa Competizione`, more entry points have been added for enabling other NVIDIA related technologies.
+DXVK-NVAPI does not and will never cover the complete surface of NVIDIA's NVAPI.
+It is not meant as a full replacement, but rather as an addition to DXVK and VKD3D-Proton to enable several GPU features.

 ## Requirements

 This implementation is supposed to be used on Linux using Wine or derivatives like Proton.
-It uses several DXVK extension points, thus using DXVK (D3D11 and DXGI) is a requirement.
+Usage on Windows is discouraged.
+Please do not replace `nvapi.dll`/`nvapi64.dll` on Windows from NVIDIA's driver package with this version.
+DXVK-NVAPI uses several DXVK and VKD3D-Proton extension points, thus using DXVK (D3D11 and DXGI) is a requirement.
 Using Wine's D3D11 or DXGI will fail.
-Usage of DXVK-NVAPI is not restricted to NVIDIA GPUs, no specific NVIDIA hardware features are needed.
+Usage of DXVK-NVAPI is not restricted to NVIDIA GPUs, but some entry points offer no functionality when a different GPU vendor is detected.

 When available, DXVK-NVAPI uses NVIDIA's NVML management library to query temperature, utilization and others for NVIDIA GPUs.
 See [wine-nvml](https://github.com/Saancreed/wine-nvml) how to add NVML support to Wine/Proton.

 ## How to build

 Like DXVK, this library is being built as a Windows DLL using MinGW, and has essentially the same build requirements.
 Using MinGW versions older than MinGW 7 might fail.
 Python 3 is needed for a prebuild validation script.
+This project uses git submodules, ensure to fetch them while or after cloning the repository.

 Run: